 What tools did we use?

 The largest portion of an energy audit includes using diagnostic tools to visualize issues in the home.
-First, we closed all the windows and doors in the home, putting it in “winter mode” (how it would run in winter: as sealed up as possible, except with all interior doors to rooms open).
+First, we closed all the windows and doors, putting it in "winter mode" (how it would run in winter: as sealed up as possible, except with all interior doors to rooms open).
 We then took turns setting up a blower door in one of my exterior doorways.

 Once the blower door was up and running, these differences became more pronounced.
 The point of a blower door test is to get the house pressurized to 50 Pascals.
 This means that the difference in pressure inside the house versus outside the house is 50 Pascals.
 Once this is done, we were able to read the cubic feet per minute (unit of measurement for air flow) at 50 Pascals (cfm50).
 My house was reading 1,670 cfm50, or just over a cubic foot of total air leakage.